 TGah Editor: Change the paragraph below as follows (#3143):

-After sending a Header Compression request, an S1G STA shall postpone the transmission of Short frames to the recipient of the Header Compression request until it receives the corresponding Header Compression response.
+After sending a Header Compression request, an S1G STA shall postpone the transmission of Short frames that do not include the fields that were requested to be stored to the recipient of the Header Compression request until it receives the corresponding Header Compression response.

 After receiving a Header Compression request, an S1G STA shall store and activate the included addresses it intends to store and/or the security information included in the Header Compression request before transmitting the corresponding Header Compression response.